troverman/conexus/wiki/Token Language.md

 # Token language interpolation and token operators ['+',’,’]

-	Vital to navigation of the token domain are language protocols and operators that define logic and interperation
+	Vital to navigation of the token domain are language protocols and operators that define logic and interpretation

 	'CRE8+'
 		→ CRE8 Manifold;